 I’d like to call ketogenic nutrition the type of nutrition that keeps a person in ketosis.
 For those who don’t know what ketosis is, I will tell you that it’s that metabolic state in which the primary fuel of the body is fat, and not carbohydrate (most of the people, nowadays, use carbohydrates as primary source of energy).

 In ketosis you use the fat that you eat and the fat that you have on your body to produce the energy that you need on a daily basis.
-To enter ketosis you have to deplete your body of the carbohydrates it has stored in your muscle and in your liver and then you have to maintain a daily consumption of less than 50g of carbohydrates (some people need to go below 30g) For more emphasis on ketosis, read this.
+To enter ketosis you have to deplete your body of the glucose stored in your muscles and in your liver and then you have to maintain a daily consumption of less than 50g of carbohydrates (some people need to go below 30g) For more emphasis on ketosis, read this.

 As I’ve been in ketosis for most of the time ever since October 2013, I’ve noticed several improvements in my physical state and in my mental state as well.